manureta/suite/docs/usermanual/source/processing/processes/vector/grid.rst

 Related processes
 -----------------

-* The :ref:`gs:VectorZonalStatistics <processing.processes.vector.vectorzonalstatistics>` process page shows a practical use of the ``gs:Grid`` algorithm to create a "hexagonal-binning" of a point feature collection.
+* The :ref:`gs:VectorZonalStatistics <processing.processes.vector.vectorzonalstats>` process page shows a practical use of the ``gs:Grid`` algorithm to create a "hexagonal-binning" of a point feature collection.